sebgoa/cloudstack-books/en/clients.markdown

 Pyton Boto
 ==========
 There are many tools available to interface with a AWS compatible API.
-In this section we provide a few examples that users of CloudStack can build upon.
+In this section we provide a short example that users of CloudStack can build upon using the AWS interface to CloudStack.
 Boto Examples
 -------------
 Boto is one of them.
 It is a Python package available at